 Length of Approval Approval Criteria Initial authorization Spevigo (spesolimab-sbzo) may be approved for one month.
 All other drugs listed in policy may be approved up to 12 months.
-Re-authorization criteria Spevigo (spesolimab-sbzo) may be re-authorized up to 12 months as long as the drug-specific coverage criteria are met, and chart notes demonstrate that the individual continues to show a positive clinical response to therapy.
+Re-authorization criteria Spevigo (spesolimab-sbzo) may be re-authorized up to 12 months as long as the drug-specific coverage criteria are met,

-Length of Approval

-Approval Criteria
+Length of Approv al Approval Criteria and chart notes demonstrate that the individual continues to show a positive clinical response to therapy.
 Future re-authorization of all other drugs listed in policy may be approved up to 3 years as long as the drug-specific coverage criteria are met, and chart notes demonstrate that the individual continues to show a positive clinical response to therapy.